mi5t4n/AndroidPatternCracker/README.md

 For example: if the pattern is 0 -> 4 -> 8 -> 5 -> 2.
 The SHA1 hash will be SHA1("\x00\x04\x08\x05\02") = 70d61edf47d85aaf53e089eafc74de0094754cc6

 # Where can I find the hash?
-The SHA1 hash of the pattern is stored in /data/system/gesture.key You must have root access to the device to download the file.
-You can fetch the file using adb tool found in the Android SDK.
+The SHA1 hash of the pattern is stored in /data/system/gesture.key Y You can fetch the file using adb tool found in the Android SDK.
+Follow the following steps to fetch the gesture.key file.
+    1. Enable developer mode and debugging
+    2. Connect your phone to your computer.
+    3. Use adb tool found in the platform-tools in Android SDK.
+    Note: You must have root access to your phone.

     pc@user:~/android-sdk-linux/platform-tools$ ./adb pull /data/system/gesture.key .
     /data/system/gesture.key: 1 file pulled.
 0.0 MB/s (20 bytes in 0.083s)